Brian-m545/weather-data-ETL-Pipeline/README.md

 # Nairobi Weather ETL Pipeline

-This project implements an Extract, Transform, Load (ETL) pipeline to collect current weather data for Nairobi, Kenya, from the OpenWeatherMap API, process it, and store it in a PostgreSQL database hosted on Aiven.
-DBeaver is used as a database client for connection and management.
+This project is an end-to-end ETL (Extract, Transform, Load) pipeline that fetches current weather data for Nairobi using the OpenWeather API, processes the data with Pandas, and stores it in a PostgreSQL database.
+The pipeline captures key weather metrics such as temperature (Kelvin), humidity, and weather description for further analysis or reporting.

 ---